 - 1. The project is described as a center point lat/long on the general tab of the database.
 The project boundaries are further described by the sites. - a.
-For a project with a single site or with several sites accessed by a singe set of driving directions, fill out one Site Access and Location Form describing how to get to the project. - 2.
-Before conducting a monitoring evaluation, check to see how sites are divided in the CHRPD by examining the sites as displayed in the IMAP viewer under the performance tab.
+For a project with a single site or with several sites accessed by a single set of driving directions, fill out one Site Access and Location Form describing how to get to the project. - 2.
+Before conducting a monitoring evaluation, check to see how sites are divided in the CHRPD.
 Use the same site name and site ID on your summary data sheets.
-Contact Laurie Williams (916-324-8298, williams@dfg.ca.gov) if any changes need to me made. - 3.
+Contact Laurie Williams (916-324-8298, lwilliams@dfg.ca.gov) if any changes need to be made. - 3.
 During implementation monitoring, site boundaries must be field verified. - a.
 If the sites are accessed by driving to different locations, use one Site Access and Location Form to describe how to get to each site. - b.
 Field verify the site location by recording the lat/long information on the site summary sheet with the performance measures. - c.
 Latitude/longitude gathered via GPS using NAD-83 datum and reported in decimal degrees (dd.dddd°) is preferred.
 Where there is poor GPS coverage, use a map or mapping program to determine lat/long to the best of your ability using distance from a known lat/long and landmarks. - d.
 For points, determine lat/long at center of project.
 For lines, determine lat/long at upstream and downstream ends of the stream reach or the beginning and end of the road segment.
 For polygons, walk around the site boundary and collect lat/long at various spots, especially at corners and upstream/downstream ends.
 You may also track around a site and electronically submit the track (more information to come on the subject of tracks).

 - e.
-Because GPS unit can have significant error, confirm that lat/long gathered via GPS is correct on the map (no convention for this yet, use a mapping program to display your points, use your best judgment to correct a lat/long that obviously falls in the wrong location). - 4.
+Because GPS unit can have significant error, confirm that lat/long gathered via GPS is correct on the map (no convention for this yet, use mapping program to display your points). - 4.
 Documenting the location of features is important because they correspond to the data collected on the monitoring forms. - a.
 Because of GPS coverage and accuracy limitations, feature description cannot rely solely on lat/long. - b.
-Use a combination of GPS, a map/sketch and the Onsite Navigation Form to create on-theground directions to each feature. - c.
+Use a combination of GPS, a map/sketch and the Onsite Navigation Form to create on-the-ground directions to each feature. - c.
 Use the most logical method; think about what you would need to find the features if you had never been there before. - d.
 Don't forget to include a brief description of the features or other navigation points.